MoonlightCapital/MoonlightBot-docs/README.md

 # MoonlightBot Documentation

 MoonlightBot is a powerful Discord bot designed to help server moderation without bloat.
 It features extremely customizable logging, easy to use commands, management of temporary actions, and much much more to make your server life easier.
+It is very easy to setup and learn its commands.

 ## Getting started

 The first step in using MoonlightBot is to invite it to your server.
-[Click here](https://discord.com/api/oauth2/authorize?client_id=314110696071888896\&scope=bot+applications.commands\&permissions=470150342) for a link that lets you invite the bot with all permissions it requires to work.
+[Click here](https://discord.com/api/oauth2/authorize?client_id=314110696071888896&permissions=1512298638534&scope=applications.commands%20bot) for a link that lets you invite the bot with all permissions it requires to work.

 {% hint style="info" %}
 Only servers in which you have **Manage Server** permission will show there.